samuel-book/samuel_shap_paper_1/introduction/intro.md

 A *beeswarm plot* of Shap values, along with feature value (shown by the colour of the point) for all features.
 Black or blue points have low feature value (e.g. low prior disability level), and yellow/red/grey points have high feature value (e.g. high prior disability level), with green points being in the middle of the range of feature values.
 A positive Shap vales pushes the model towards saying that patient would have different treatment to the benchmark hospitals, that is the patient would *not* receive thrombolysis.
 A negative Shap vales pushes the model towards saying that patient would have the same treatment to the benchmark hospitals, that is the patient *would* receive thrombolysis.
 :::

-We may examine each feature in more detail using a violin plot again, though this time we draw a violin for level of one feature. {numref}`Figure {number} <shap_compare_scatter>` shows a violin plot for Shap values for each level of stroke severity.
+We may examine each feature in more detail using scatter plots for each feature ({numref}`Figure {number} <shap_compare_scatter>`)

 :::{figure-md} shap_compare_scatter
 <img src="./images/xgb_prediciting_difference_shap_scatter.jpg" width="800">

 A scatter plot showing the individual Shap values for six features.
+A positive Shap vales pushes the model towards saying that patient would have different treatment to the benchmark hospitals, that is the patient would *not* receive thrombolysis.
+A negative Shap vales pushes the model towards saying that patient would have the same treatment to the benchmark hospitals, that is the patient *would* receive thrombolysis.
 :::

 ## Conclusions